rubytogether/rubytogether.org/app/views/news/2018-08-08-july-2018-monthly-update.html.md

 Last month, we released Bundler 1.16.3.
 The new release includes improvements such as [FEATURES], and fixes several bugs including [BUGS].
 Since we announced the new RFC process last month, we’ve seen a few request for comments come into the [Bundler RFC repo](https://github.com/bundler/rfcs/pulls).

 In other exciting news, we added a new contributor to the core team.
-Welcome [HANDLE] to Bundler! :tada:
+Welcome [Deivid Rodriguez](https://github.com/deivid-rodriguez) to Bundler! :tada:

 This month, Bundler gained 63 new commits, contributed by 8 authors.
 There were 1,442 additions and 72 deletions across 33 files.